 Conclusion of the Lab Australian Shepherd Mix

+We here at Labrottie give the Australian Shepherd Lab mix a five-star rating!
+They are a fantastic family dog, though they do have a longer health issue list than most.
 The Aussiedor is a dog breed that occasionally needs firm leadership skills.
-They do need training and socialization as soon as you get the puppy!
+The Australian Shepherd Lab mix do need training and socialization as soon as you get the puppy!

 So this is can be a breed for most people!
-You don’t need to be an experienced dog owner to own this bad boy!
+You don’t need to be an experienced dog owner to own this good boi or girl!
 If you are experienced with large dog breeds and you want something that is a bit tougher, may we suggest several big dog breeds that need a firm owner who knows how to handle a big dog?

 - The Doberman Rottweiler mix